Alex-ABPerson/ABPaint/TESTING.md

 # Testing

 This is a guide on how to test **ABPaint**.
-Very commonly, **ABPaint** gets tested slightly... however... sometiems, it isn't tested enough and certain things fail to be tested.
+Very commonly, **ABPaint** gets tested slightly... however... sometimes, it isn't tested enough and certain things fail to be tested - resulting in a very buggy release.

 Here are is the summary of things that should be tested when testing **ABPaint**: